Convert Grams of Sugar to Teaspoons

 How to Convert Grams of Sugar to Teaspoons

-To convert a gram measurement to a teaspoon measurement, multiply the sugar by the conversion ratio.
-One gram of sugar is equal to 0.24 teaspoons, so use this simple formula to convert:
+Since one gram of sugar is equal to 0.24 teaspoons, you can use this simple formula to convert:

-The sugar in teaspoons is equal to the grams multiplied by 0.24.
+The sugar in teaspoons is equal to the sugar in grams multiplied by 0.24.

 While experts usually suggest measuring dry ingredients by weight since it's more accurate, some recipes call for ingredients by volume and many of us don't have a scale when we need one.
 Because the density of different types of sugar vary, it may not be obvious how to convert between a weight and volume measurements.

 This table shows the approximate volume measurement for various weights of sugar, by type to help with the conversion.

 |5 g||1 1/4 tsp||1 1/4 tsp||1 3/4 tsp||3/4 tsp|